davidyen1124/linkeeper/README.md

 ### Deploying to GitHub Pages

 The workflow in `.github/workflows/pages.yml` builds the `client` app and publishes the `dist` folder to GitHub Pages whenever changes are pushed to the `main` branch.
+It also checks that the `client/dist` directory exists before uploading.

 1. Commit your changes and push to `main`.
 2. GitHub Actions will build the Vite project and deploy it.